 Shorthorn bulls are considered to be quieter than other breeds.
 They have high libidos and the breed has excellent fertility.
 The Shorthorn has the ability to cross well with virtually any breed.
 If you are interested in buying Dairy Shorthorn cattle, please get in touch.

-David Clarke Livestock specialise in sourcing and supplying top quality dairy cattle.
-Breeds include; British Friesian, Brown Swiss, Holstein and Fleckvieh.
+David Clarke Livestock supply Dairy Shorthorn cattle to farms across Europe.
+Our speciality is sourcing and supplying top quality dairy cattle.
+Other breeds include; Ayrshire, British Friesian, Brown Swiss, Holstein, Jersey and Fleckvieh.
+Dual purpose and beef cattle also available.